logan-zou/logan-zou/README.md

 **As a manager**：

-- [Prompt Engineering for Developers](https://github.com/datawhalechina/prompt-engineering-for-developers): A chinese tutorial of ChatGPT for Developers, contains three classes of AndrewNg.
+- [LLM tutorial for Developers](https://github.com/datawhalechina/prompt-engineering-for-developers): A chinese tutorial of ChatGPT for Developers, contains three classes of AndrewNg.

 **As a member**: